sassoftware/viya4-monitoring-kubernetes/README.md

 ### Helm

-[Helm](https://helm.sh) Helm 2.x and 3.x are both supported.
-The scripts should auto-detect the Helm version on the `PATH`.
+[Helm](https://helm.sh) 2.x and 3.x are both supported.
+The scripts
+should auto-detect the Helm version on the `PATH`.

 **NOTE:** You cannot use Helm 3.x to upgrade a monitoring or logging